bgroveben/python3_machine_learning_projects/introduction_to_ml_with_python/README.md

 The authors were kind enough to put the code for the book in [this Github repository](https://github.com/amueller/introduction_to_ml_with_python).

 I am here:
-Chapter 3 -- Unsupervised Learning and Preprocessing -- Comparing and Evaluating Clustering Algorithms
+Chapter 3 -- Unsupervised Learning and Preprocessing -- Comparing and Evaluating Clustering Algorithms -- Evaluating clustering without ground truth